Skip to main content

 • Increased Oxidative Stress ∞ The imbalance between ROS production and the cell’s antioxidant defenses creates a state of oxidative stress.
 This damages mitochondrial DNA, proteins, and lipids, further impairing function and creating a vicious cycle of decline.

-This mitochondrial decay is a central mechanism behind the fatigue, reduced exercise capacity, and seen in hypogonadism.
+This mitochondrial decay is a central mechanism behind the fatigue, reduced exercise capacity, and insulin resistance seen in hypogonadism.
 A muscle cell with fewer, less efficient mitochondria cannot effectively oxidize fatty acids for fuel and becomes less sensitive to insulin’s signal to take up glucose.
 This forces a reliance on less efficient glycolytic pathways and promotes the storage of lipids as intramyocellular fat, a key driver of insulin resistance.

 The decline in sex hormone signaling directly impairs mitochondrial function, crippling the cell’s ability to generate energy and manage oxidative stress, which is a core driver of metabolic disease.